Briarcliff Manor, New York: Geography

 Briarcliff Manor is around 30 mi north of Manhattan.
 It is part of Westchester County and so part of the New York metropolitan area and the New York–Jersey City–White Plains, NY–NJ Metropolitan Division.
 It is on the Hudson River, just north of the Tappan Zee Bridge and south of Croton Point (near the widest part of the river) and just northwest of the county's center.
 According to the 2010 United States census Briarcliff Manor covers an area of 6.7 sqmi, of which 5.9 sqmi is land and 0.8 sqmi is water.

 The village is a part of the Pocantico and Saw Mill River Basin and the Lower Hudson River Drainage Basin, which leads to the Hudson west-southwest of the village.
 Major streams running through Briarcliff Manor include the centrally located Caney Brook, the Pocantico River, and Sparta Brook.
 Abundant rock outcroppings include dolomite, granite, gneiss, and mica schist.
 Copper and silver were once mined near Scarborough, and Briarcliff Manor's geographical area has large boulders, deposited in the last glacial period.
 Elevations within the village range from less than 100 ft above mean sea level near the Hudson River to approximately 500 ft above mean sea level around the center and eastern areas.
-The highest natural point in Briarcliff Manor is 1200 ft southwest of NGS station mark LX4016, off Farm Road, at 533 ft above sea level.
+The highest natural point in Briarcliff Manor is 1200 ft southwest of U.S. National Geodetic Survey (NGS) station mark LX4016, off Farm Road, at 533 ft above sea level.
 The village, which covered 1 sqmi when incorporated in 1902, has expanded primarily through annexation: of Scarborough in 1906 and acreage from the town of Mount Pleasant in 1927.
 It is in telephone area code 914 and the postal ZIP code area 10510.
 Briarcliff Manor's Ossining portion takes up nearly half of the village land area, about 93 percent of its population, and 85 percent of its land parcels.